 -z ZONE also accepted.
 The availability zone of the leader.
-This parameter can also be set via the TOIL\AWS\ZONE or TOIL\GCE\ZONE environment variables, or by the ec2\region\name parameter in your .boto file if using AWS, or derived from the instance metadata if using this utility on an existing EC2 instance. - --leaderNodeType LEADERNODETYPE Non-preemptable node type to use for the cluster leader. - --keyPairName KEYPAIRNAME The name of the AWS or ssh key pair to include on the instance. - --boto BOTOPATH The path to the boto credentials directory.
+This parameter can also be set via the TOIL_AWS_ZONE or TOIL_GCE_ZONE environment variables, or by the ec2_region_name parameter in your .boto file if using AWS, or derived from the instance metadata if using this utility on an existing EC2 instance. - --leaderNodeType LEADERNODETYPE Non-preemptable node type to use for the cluster leader. - --keyPairName KEYPAIRNAME The name of the AWS or ssh key pair to include on the instance. - --boto BOTOPATH The path to the boto credentials directory.
 This is transferred to all nodes in order to access the AWS jobStore from non-AWS instances. - --tag KEYVALUE KEYVALUE is specified as KEY=VALUE. -t KEY=VALUE also accepted.
 Tags are added to the AWS cluster for this node and all of its children.
 Tags are of the form: -t key1=value1 -tag key2=value2.
 Multiple tags are allowed and each tag needs its own flag.
 By default the cluster is tagged with: { "Name": clusterName, "Owner": IAM username }. - --vpcSubnet VPCSUBNET VPC subnet ID to launch cluster in.
 Uses default subnet if not specified.
 This subnet needs to have auto assign IPs turned on. - --nodeTypes NODETYPES Comma-separated list of node types to create while launching the leader.
 The syntax for each node type depends on the provisioner used.
 For the AWS provisioner this is the name of an EC2 instance type followed by a colon and the price in dollars to bid for a spot instance, for example 'c3.8xlarge:0.42'.
-Must also provide the -workers argument to specify how many workers of each node type to create. - --workers WORKERS -w WORKERS also accepted.
+Must also provide the -workers argument to specify how many workers of each node type to create.

+- --workers WORKERS -w WORKERS also accepted.
 Comma-separated list of the number of workers of each node type to launch alongside the leader when the cluster is created.
 This can be useful if running toil without autoscaling but with need of more hardware support. - --leaderStorage LEADERSTORAGE Specify the size (in gigabytes) of the root volume for the leader instance.
 This is an EBS volume. - --nodeStorage NODESTORAGE Specify the size (in gigabytes) of the root volume for any worker instances created when using the -w flag.
-This is an EBS volume.
+This is an EBS volume. - --nodeStorageOverrides NODESTORAGEOVERRIDES Comma-separated list of nodeType:nodeStorage that are used to override the default value from -nodeStorage for the specified nodeType(s).
+This is useful for heterogeneous jobs where some tasks require much more disk than others.